Skye Flora

 Anagallis arvensis

 Taxonomic note: am taking this to include the subspecies sometimes separated as A foemina.
+The pictures are ssp arvensis, and the local plants are (or were) almost certainly the same.

 Photo © Jackie Miles